The Benefits Of A Prenuptial Agreement

 What Makes A Prenuptial Agreement Valid?

 Courts typically will not accept informal prenuptial agreements.
 Here are some of the legal issues that must be covered for these agreements to be considered legally binding:

-- The agreement must not be written or signed under emotional duress or threat of ending the relationship.
+- The agreement must not be written or signed under threat or emotional duress.

-- The agreement cannot be unconscounably egregiously unfair to one of the parties.
+- The agreement cannot be egregiously unfair to either of the parties.